trustbloc/auth/docs/overview.md

 ### Fetching the secret

-> **Note:** as of the time of this writing, the user is not allowed to fetch their own secret from hub-auth.
+> **Note:** as of the time of this writing, the user is not allowed to fetch their own secret from auth.
 This
 > functionality is instead reserved for the user's trusted WebKMS server.

 > **Note:** as of the time of this writing, this endpoint is protected by a _static api token_, not the wallet's